 Searches built with AND (either typed or implicit) require every search term to be present in the results.

-Yes.
-This is a great way to broaden your search.
+Yes, but only if you are working in a single search box.
+This can be a great way to broaden your search.
 The Boolean OR operator captures potential synonyms for search concepts.
 Typing flavor OR taste in a search returns more results than a search for either word alone.
 Each of the results will contain a version of flavor, a version of taste, or a version of both words in the records.

 Note that if you search a phrase connected by OR to another term, you will want to be sure to put the phrase inside quotation marks; otherwise, each word typed will be searched individually.
 For instance, if you search branched chain amino acids OR BCAA, you will get an enormous number of results, some of which include only the term acid, or only the term chain, etc., while if you search “branched chain amino acids” OR BCAA, each result will have either the full phrase or the abbreviation or both.

 You must capitalize the OR for it to be read as a Boolean operator.